Terafora/My-Mixtape/README.md

 ### Homepage 🏠

-The homepage gives users a little glimpse at the site and gives the general idea of what my Mixtape is all about.
+The homepage gives users a little glimpse at the site and gives the general idea of what My Mixtape is all about.

 ### About ❓